-Colorado theater shooting victims relive terror in courtroom
+Colorado theater shooting victims relive terror

 Centennial, Colo. — From the witness stand, Christina Blache could finally do what she had most wanted and most feared: She looked for the first time at the man who shot her, who killed her friend, who ravaged so many lives.